 If only the inner lining of bowel is damaged, it will heal normally.
-If the entire thickness of a piece of bowel gets very damaged, the bowel may perforate (develop a hole in it) and your baby will need surgery to remove that piece of bowel.
+If the entire thickness of a piece of bowel dies, the bowel may perforate (develop a hole in it) and your baby will need surgery to remove that piece of bowel.

-The surgeon will remove any part of the bowel where tissue has become so damaged that it can't recover.
+The surgeon will remove any part of the bowel where tissue has died.
 The ends of the bowel above and below the part removed may be brought to the surface of the skin (called an ostomy).
 At some later time, after your baby has recovered and grown bigger, the two ends of the bowel are sewn back together and put back into the tummy in a second operation.